Configuring an MFA policy for strong authentication

 (Workforce only) Always display devices: Even if the user has only one permitted authentication method paired with their account, the user is prompted to select an authentication method.

-The Method Selection setting isn’t applied if you have enabled device authorization and the user is accessing an application from a trusted mobile device.
-It’s also not applied if the user is trying to access the application with a browser that they have used for FIDO2 authentication in the past.
+PingOne doesn’t apply the Method Selection setting if you’ve enabled device authorization, and the user is accessing an application from a trusted mobile device.
+Similarly, PingOne doesn’t apply the setting if the user tries to access the application with a browser they previously used for FIDO2 authentication.
 In such cases, FIDO2 is used.

 -